vatch123/Monkey-Pox/README.md

 The presentations slides are in the presentation folder in pdf form.

 ## Youtube Presentation Link:
-I will post link to presentation video after I record.
+The link to the presentation video - https://youtu.be/cmSSiGZaN6I